 If anyone other than a parent or authorized person is picking up your child, we need written permission in advance.
 Please remember, and remind anyone picking up your child, to bring photo identification.
 If a teacher does not recognize a parent or authorized pick-up person, photo identification will be REQUIRED upon pick up.
-We will not release without it.
+We will not release your child without proper identification.
 Again, please be sure that the staff in charge is aware that you will not be picking up your child.